-2.3.3.1 Th e following tools will be considered to support the development of affordable and attainable housing: a. flexibility in the scale, form, and types of residential uses permitted as-of-right, including additional residential units and other alternative housing forms; Yes.
-The proposed development for apartment rentals adds to the scale and types of residential land uses in the neighbourhood. ~ b. streamlining of planning approvals for the development of affordable housing, attainable housing, and community housing, with a priority for developments receiving time-sensitive government funding; Not applicable at this time.
-C. financial incentive programs, such as grants, development charge deferrals, and property tax reductions that promote brownfield redevelopment and affordable housing options, including purpose-built rental housing; The proposed development is purpose built rental housing.
-If financial incentives are available, this will help offset rental costs to future residents of the apartment building. ✓ d. the inclusion of a mix of unit sizes in multi- unit developments to accommodate a diverse range of household sizes and incomes; The development includes various unit sizes and bedrooms to help address market demands and range of incomes. ✓ e. site standards that facilitate the development of additional residential units, such as reduced setbacks, narrower lot sizes, and reduced parking standards; The area is made up of low density single detached dwelling units.
-The legal non-conforming status of all these dwellings makes it impossible to allow for additional dwelling units to be established.
-Through this development, changing the land use designation to Residential for all the existing residential lands is encouraged, to help with intensification of the area. ✓ f. inclusionary zoning provisions within protected major transit station areas and/or areas with an approved Community Planning Permit System, subject to the preparation of an assessment report as described in the Planning Act and Ontario Regulation 232/18; and Not applicable. • g. demolition control and residential replacement by-laws that would prohibit the demolition of existing rental units without Not applicable. ✓ replacement of the same or higher number of rental units.
-2.3.3.2 Local Area Municipalities shall permit up to two additional residential units as of-right within new or existing residential development, subject to Provincial legislation and appropriate land use, size, and locational criteria.
-The City is in contravention of this policy as the entire area is designated and zoned for Prestige industrial purposes rendering all existing residential dwellings legal non-conforming.
-Without a City initiated redesignation and rezoning, the lands are not able to accommodate the direction of this policy for additional dwelling units. •
+2.3.3.1 The following tools will be considered to support the development of affordable and attainable housing: a. flexibility in the scale, form, and types of residential uses permitted as-of-right, including additional residential units and other alternative housing forms; Yes.
+The proposed development for apartment rentals additional types of residential land uses in neighbourhood. o. streamlining of planning approvals for the development of affordable housing, attainable housing, and community housing, with a priority for developments receiving time-sensitive government funding; Not applicable at this time.
+Not applicable at this time. c. financial incentive programs, such as grants, development charge deferrals, and property tax reductions that promote brownfield redevelopment and affordable housing options, including purpose-built rental housing; The proposed development is purpose built rental housing financial incentives are available, this will help offset rental to future residents of the apartment building. d. the inclusion of a mix of unit sizes in multi- unit developments to accommodate a diverse range of household sizes and incomes; The development is made of various unit sizes and bedroom help address market demands and range of incomes. s to 🗸 e. site standards that facilitate the development of additional residential units, such as reduced setbacks, narrower lot sizes, and reduced parking standards; and reduced parking standards; sizes, and reduced parking stan ngs be use . inclusionary zoning provisions within protected major transit station areas and/or areas with an approved Community Planning Permit System, subject to the preparation of an assessment report as described in the Planning Act and Ontario Regulation 232/18; and √ g. demolition control and residential Not applicable. replacement by-laws that would prohibit the demolition of existing rental units without ✓ replacement of the same or higher number of rental units.
+2.3.3.2 Local Area Municipalities shall permit up to two additional residential units as of-right within new or existing residential development, subject to Provincial legislation and appropriate land use, size, and locational criteria. designated and zoned for Prestige industrial purposes rendering all existing residential dwellings legal non-conforming.
+Without a ✓